One Piece (film)

 One Piece (also referred to as One Piece: The Movie) is a 2000 anime film directed by Junji Shimizu and produced by Toei Animation.
-It is the first film based on the manga series of the same name, and the only film in the series to use cel animation.
+It is the first film from the One Piece anime series, based on the manga series of the same name, and the only film in the series to use cel animation.
 It was originally released on March 4, 2000 by Toei Company as part of the Spring 2000 Toei Anime Fair, alongside Digimon Adventure: Our War Game!.
 The events of the film take place during the first season of One Piece as the first story arcs, "East Blue Saga".

 Plot

 In the East Blue, the pirate Eldoraggo and his crew are searching for the treasure left behind by the legendary Great Gold Pirate Woonan, which is said to be a mountain of gold; Eldoraggo eventually finds a treasure map to Woonan's gold by killing Woonan's former crew.
 While traveling to the treasure, Eldoraggo's men rob the Straw Hat Pirates, who have run out of food and are close to starving.
 Luffy attacks them and accidentally smashes their small boat in the process.

 Eldoraggo retaliates using his Scream-Scream devil fruit powers, sending a powerful shock-wave that completely destroys the small boat and knocks the Going Merry away.
 Zoro dives into the sea to save Luffy, separating them from the rest of the Straw Hats, and finds Tobio, a small boy who was forced to work for Eldoraggo.
 Smelling food, Luffy, Zoro and Tobio use the remains of the boat to travel to a floating oden shop run by Tobio's grandfather, Ganzo.

 Not having any cash, Luffy and Zoro accidentally perform an eat and run and are chained together by Ganzo.
 Eldoraggo and his crew land on Woonan's island, where they encounter Usopp.
 Usopp convinces Eldoraggo not to kill him by claiming to be a professional treasure hunter, and close friend of Woonan, and begins leading him around the island aimlessly.

 Meanwhile, Luffy and Zoro, still chained together, chase after Luffy's hat onto the island when it blows away in the wind; Tobio follows them and the group becomes lost.
 Nami finds Woonan's crew, and Usopp lies about the location of the gold, telling Eldoraggo's men to dig in a random location for three days.
 However, Eldoraggo decides to use his devil fruit powers instead, and Luffy, Zoro and Tobio follow the sound.
 Tobio attempts to attack Eldoraggo, whose retaliation is blocked by Zoro.